The Remodeling Design & Planning Process

 When the project's estimated cost meets your approval, we can begin drawing up the final construction plans.

-Unlike the concept plan, which is basically, a project overview sketch drawn on a computer, the construction plans are very detailed.
-They show the exact placement of every wall, wire, pipe, outlet, fixture, cabinet and switch in the remodeled space.
+Unlike the concept plan, which is basically, a sketch drawn on a computer, the construction plans are very detailed.
+They show the exact placement of every wall, wire, pipe, outlet, fixture, cabinet, and switch in the remodeled space.

 A typical construction blueprint will contain ten to thirty pages of drawings and text.